chendahan/augboost_ML_Project/README.md

 # AugBoost
 Gradient Boosting Enhanced with Step-Wise Feature Augmentation.
+Based on the 2019 IJCAI paper by Philip Tannor and Lior Rokach.
 ## About
 The code in this repository is based heavily on scikit-learn's 'gradient_boosting.py'.
 We started this as a fork of sklearn, but split away when we saw it would be more convenient.
 Thanks! =]